cmc-labo/sidekick-ai/README.md

 ## Limitations

-- Requires Chrome 127+ on desktop (not available on mobile Chrome or other browsers)
+- Requires Chrome 127+ on desktop; not available on mobile Chrome or other browsers
-- Gemini Nano is a small on-device model; summary quality on very long or highly technical papers may vary
-- PDF viewer pages are not supported — open the HTML version of arXiv papers (e.g., `arxiv.org/html/<id>`) for best results
+- PDF viewer pages are not supported — use the HTML version (`arxiv.org/html/<id>`) for arXiv papers
 - Pages behind authentication or paywalls extract only the visible DOM text
+- History is stored in `chrome.storage.local` (5 MB default limit); capped at 500 entries